CURRENT EDITION: baltimore (none)🔄 Loading BlueConic...EDITION HISTORY: No changes tracked

 Adam

 Adam Willis reports on climate and the environment across Maryland for The Baltimore Banner.
 He previously covered Baltimore City Hall for The Banner.
-He has also worked as a historical researcher in Washington, D.C., as a freelance reporter for national magazines and reported on state government, energy and the environment for the Fargo Forum in North Dakota.
+He has also worked as a historical researcher in Washington, D.C., a freelance reporter for national magazines and a reporter covering state government, energy and the environment for the Fargo Forum in North Dakota.

 The latest from Adam Willis